Pack These Camping Essentials & Rest Easy…

 2. Water

-Have you thought about your camping water plan?
+- Have you thought carefully about your camping water plan?

-Will your campsite have a public water pump?
+- Will your campsite have a water pump?

-Or is it a remote site near a lake or creek?
+- Or is it near a lake or creek?

-You need to know what the water situation is before you go.
+You need to know this before you go.

-You’ll need to plan differently for a site with potable water vs. a remote place in the desert.
+You must plan differently for a site with potable water vs. one in the desert.

-Either way, you’ll want to have a large water container and leave it at your campsite for daily use.
+Either way, you’ll want a large water container to haul and leave it at your campsite for daily use.

 I recommend you get a few water bricks for this purpose.